 Should I re-apply for financial aid every semester or year?

 All sources of financial aid should be applied for on an annual basis.
 This includes filing your FAFSA and applying for alternative loan funds.
-Students can renew their FAFSA any time after January 1st each year.
-PA residents should file prior to May 1st.
+Students can renew their FAFSA any timeafter October 1st for the upcoming year (Pennsylvania residents should file before May 1st of each year).
+For example,for the 2018-2019 academic year, you can renew your FAFSA starting on October 1, 2017 and for Pennsylvania residents, renew before May 1, 2018.

 How do I apply for financial aid to cover the summer?